The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Introduction

+The main thesis of this paper is that myriad primal and dual algorithms for the traditional online knapsack problem, where participants choose whether to select items with known prices as they arrive, can be adapted to the budget-constrained second-price knapsack problem, where participants must bid on items with unknown prices.
+In particular, we provide a methodology for converting deterministic (dual) and randomized (primal) online knapsack selection algorithms into second-price knapsack bidding strategies offering the same competitive guarantees.
+This establishes a strong connection that has not been mentioned in the literature, and yields competitive algorithms for advertising companies (among others) that are readily implementable.

-We start our analysis by first studying the retrospective offline setting, in which the paying prices $b_i$ are known.
+The paper starts by building an intuition for why this connection might be expected.
+To do so, we study the retrospective offline setting, in which the set of ads and paying prices $b_i$ are known.
 Considering this as a selection problem rather than a bidding problem, it reduces to a traditional knapsack problem.
 From the offline greedy knapsack algorithm, a threshold policy on the value-to-price ratio $\frac{v_i}{b_i}$ is optimal for the linear relaxation of this selection problem which is a known result.
 That is, we select all ads where $\frac{v_i}{b_i}>\lambda^*$, and some fraction where $\frac{v_i}{b_i}=\lambda^*$, where $\lambda^* \in \mathbb{R}$ is an optimal solution to the dual problem.
-Furthermore, in our specific context, where total budget is large relative to individual ad prices, the greedy approach yields a near-optimal solution to the integer selection problem as well.
+In our specific context, where $B \gg b_i$, the greedy approach yields a near-optimal solution to the integer selection problem as well.
 The question is whether this can be turned into an implementable bidding strategy in the second-price knapsack setting, where the information $b_i$ is not available at the time of bidding.
-We find that because of the structure of the second-price auction mechanism, we can recover exactly this near-optimal selection with a linear form of bidding only based on the value of the ad.
+Because of the structure of the second-price auction mechanism, we can recover exactly this near-optimal selection with a linear form of bidding only based on the value of the ad.